busHive Trip Software Checks All Boxes for Minnesota School District - School Transportation News

 Old vs. New

 Before the southern Minnesota district implemented busHive’s industry leading field trip software a year ago, one employee was handling all field trips through a manual system using paper forms, faxes and emails.
-The catalyst for change was his retirement.
-Ready for a web-based system, Burr researched different vendors and soon landed on busHive.
+The catalyst for change was this field trip coordinator’s retirement.
+Ready for a web-based system, Burr took matters into his own hands and began researching different vendors, soon landing on busHive.

 Not only has going to an online system made things easier for the district, it has also standardized the process.
 Prior to busHive’s implementation, almost every school used a different field trip request form, Burr explained.